We build the software that prices sports markets.

 +125 bps

-When our AI models perform well, the assets perform well.
+When the models perform, the assets perform.
 Nothing else moves them.

 Illustrative figures.
 Traditional book impacts modeled against a representative diversified allocation in a multi-shock macro scenario; not a forecast.
 Correlation values are illustrative regime-conditional estimates, not point-in-time portfolio statistics.
-BettorToken FY1 result of +76.50% reflects platform performance Apr 2025 → Apr 2026, single-period, with independent CPA attestation engaged.
+The BettorToken first fiscal year result reflects platform performance Apr 2025 → Apr 2026, single-period, with records that are not audited or attested by an independent accountant.
 Past performance is not indicative of future results.
 Team and athlete references are factual; logos and athlete imagery shown are stylized brand-native marks, not licensed third-party logos.
 See disclaimers.

-†FY1 figures: SPLT NAV moved from a base of $1.0000 to $1.7650 across the fiscal year ending April 1, 2026, a +76.50% annual differential.
+†FY1 figures: SPLT NAV ended the fiscal year on April 1, 2026 above its $1.0000 base, a positive annual differential.
 Documented in offering materials as "Annual Differential."
+Corrected July 2026: an earlier FY1 NAV print contained a digit transposition and was restated.
+Exact figures are no longer published on this website.
 Reset to base each fiscal year.
 Past performance does not predict future results.

 Is BettorToken right for you?